MajorZiploc/tooling_notes/art/blender/notes.md

 Edit -> Preferences -> Add-ons
   top right dropdown arrow -- Install from Disk...

+Enable these built in plugins:
+  Node Wrangler - good or working with materials (like in the shader editor) Rigify - good for creating characters - gives various rigs in the shift+a menu

 Render options (right_side_menu)
   to match other software (like game engines):
     Color Management: